An-314/better-numbering/README.md

 `better-numbering` is a typst package for improved figure/table/equation numbering.

+This package primarily modifies the numbering of figures and equations to automatically update based on sections and reset counters when entering new sections.
+Additionally, it allows users to customize the depth and format of numbering.
+It supports element types such as `image`, `table`, `raw`, `math.equation`, and custom `figure(kind: ...)`.

 Chapter/section-aware numbering utilities for Typst (Typst ≥ 0.13).

-This package provides consistent figure/table/raw + equation numbering with:
+This package provides consistent figure/table/raw + equation + custom figure.kind numbering with:
 - configurable prefix depth,
 - correct cross-chapter references,
 - and safe “re-installation” (you can apply the package multiple times in one document with different styles).